toolness/twitter-is-dumb/README.md

 >
 > -- [Scott Aaronson][sa]

-This is a simple [Firefox add-on][xpi] that makes Twitter a less hostile place by erasing most of it.
+This is a simple [Firefox add-on][xpi] that makes Twitter a less toxic place by erasing most of it.

   [sa]: http://www.scottaaronson.com/blog/?p=2221